noerommes/noerommes/README.md

 # About me

-As a `programmer`, my main function is to `develop and maintain software and applications` that `solve problems` and meet the `needs of users`.
-I have a passion for `writing clean and efficient code` and I am experienced in `debugging` and `optimizing software performance`.

-In addition, I am skilled in `writing technical documentation` and `communicating effectively with both technical and non-technical stakeholders`.
-My goal is to `help users achieve their objectives` by delivering `high-quality software and applications`.

-In summary, as a `programmer`, my aim is to use my skills to `solve complex problems` and `deliver user-friendly software` that `meets or exceeds expectations`. 🚀
+Recently graduated in Multiplatform Application Development with a strong interest in `Full Stack development`.
+Passionate about creating web and mobile applications that enhance people's lives.
+Currently, I am specializing in ``React for the front-end and Node.js for the back-end``.
+Eager to bring my ``technical skills`` to innovative projects, I also prioritize modern soft skills vital for a programmer in 2024.
+These include adaptability in fast-paced environments, ``effective remote collaboration``, ``continuous learning mindset``, ``critical thinking for problem-solving``, and ``strong communication skills`` to bridge gaps between technical and non-technical teams.
+Looking for opportunities to grow as a developer and contribute to innovative projects with both my ``technical abilities and soft skills``. 🚀

 # TECHNOLOGY THAT I USE